c9pr3/dacato/README.md

  }
  ```

-That's it - You may now query the customer table in any way you like.
+That's it - You may now query the customer table in any way you like.<br/>
+**If you want to have it cached, implement CachedDatabaseTable and CachedDatabaseEntity.**<br/>

+Well, a class which implements ApplicationConfig is needed, too.
+You may use your application config and additionally implement ApplicationConfig.

 For a more completed example, see [Dacato-Ref](http://github.com/Adar/dacato-ref "Dacato Reference Implementation")